pyummm/mymove/docs/adr/0028-config-management.md

 ### github.com/namsral/flag

-**flag** is a drop-in replacement for Go's flag package that adds support for environment variables.
+[flag](github.com/namsral/flag) is a drop-in replacement for Go's flag package that adds support for environment variables.
+Currently used by our webserver.

 * Bad, not maintained (the last code update was December 28, 2016).
 * Good, supports bool, (u)int, (u)int64, (u)float64, time.Duration, and string (drop in replacement for built-in flag package)